shivagyawali/photoshow/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+please review and abide by the [Code of Conduct]).

 ## Security Vulnerabilities